universome/visum/README.md

 - [ ] Test-time augmentation
 - [ ] Normal ensembling; ensembling models from previous epochs
 - [ ] Add grayscale IR images to train procedure
+- [ ] Check wtf is with the books, why we do not predict them
+- [ ] Generate visualizations after training
+- [ ] Train on the whole train set for final submission
+- [ ] Check that bbox sizes of Faster-RCNN fit our case